NVIDIA/TensorRT-LLM/examples/bloom/README.md

 # Currently, TensorRT does not support tensors with more than 2^31-1 elements,
 # so we have to shard the embedding table to multi-GPUs.

-# sharding embedding table in the vocab dimension
+# sharding embedding table in the vocab dimension (the lookup plugin is optional)
 python build.py --model_dir ./bloom/176B/ \
                 --dtype float16 \
                 --use_gemm_plugin float16 \